JustinCBates/wsl-and-docker-desktop-manager/README.md

 # 5. Install Docker Desktop with WSL 2 backend
 .\INSTALL-DOCKER-DESKTOP.ps1

-# 6. Restore your data
+# 6. Restore your data using your own backup tooling
-# (Navigate to backup folder and run RESTORE-DOCKER-DATA.ps1)
 ```

 ## 📁 Script Overview